 Find out what help you might be entitled to with gov.uk's Childcare Calculator.

 Tax-free childcare (TFC) is a government initiative designed to help working families afford childcare.
-The scheme, rolling out in early 2017, offers eligible families 20% support towards the cost of their childcare - the equivalent to basic rate tax relief - up to an annual limit of £2000 per child, or £4000 if the child is disabled.
-The scheme will be available for children up to the age of 12, or 17 if they are disabled.
+The scheme offers eligible families 20% support towards the cost of their childcare - the equivalent to basic rate tax relief - up to an annual limit of £2000 per child, or £4000 if the child is disabled.
+The scheme is available for children up to the age of 12, or 17 if they are disabled.

 Parents will then be able to make payments for childcare costs directly to their nominated childcare provider(s) through this account.

-Tax-free childcare is expected to replace the use of childcare vouchers, and makes it easier for more families to access the financial support.
-Tax-free childcare will be available to more families, including those who are self employed.
+Tax-free childcare is expected to replace the use of childcare vouchers, and makes it easier for more families to access financial support.
+Tax-free childcare will be available to more families, including those who are self-employed.

-Tax-free childcare will work hand in hand with the doubling of the free childcare entitlement from 15 hours to 30 hours a week for working families with 3- and 4-year-olds from September 2017.
-The eligibility requirements for TFC and the 30-hour entitlement are the same, and parents will use the same online system to register for both.
+Tax-free childcare works hand in hand with the doubling of the free childcare entitlement from 15 hours to 30 hours a week for working families with 3- and 4-year-olds.
+The eligibility requirements for TFC and the 30-hour entitlement in England are the same, and parents will use the same online system to register for both.

 Find out more about tax-free childcare with this useful document for parents.

 If you have a new baby, or you're responsible for any children under 16, you could claim Child Tax Credit.
 You can also qualify if you have children aged 16 to 19, as long as they're in certain types of education or training.
 It is worth calling HM Revenue and Customs on 0845 300 3900 or visiting www.hmrc.gov.uk to find out if you can get help.